This article would be useful for Windows developers, as it explains how to create a virtual disk for the Windows system.

 - Windows XP SP2

-In this article, I have described just one of the approaches for Windows virtual disk creation.
+In this article, we described just one of the approaches for creating a Windows virtual disk.
 We can call it logical virtual disk.
 You can also consider the following approaches:

 - File system virtual disk.
 Driver receives the